deepaksood619/deepaksood619.github.io/docs/languages/java/jvm-architecture.md

 - Using colored pointers
 - Using load barriers

-At its core, ZGC is aconcurrentgarbage collector, meaning all heavy lifting work is done whileJava threads continue to execute.
+At its core, ZGC is a concurrent garbage collector, meaning all heavy lifting work is done whileJava threads continue to execute.
 This greatly limits the impact garbage collection will have on your application's response time.

 <https://wiki.openjdk.java.net/display/zgc/Main>